 Here are some tips and ideas for making the most of your wood burning stove.
 It’s that time of year again, summer is gone and the nights are definitely drawing in.
 Now is the time to reawaken your fireplace or wood burner to keep that chill at bay.

-While you’re ordering your kiln-dried or seasoned hardwood, here are some inexpensive inspirations to help you create the perfect seasonal atmosphere in your home.
+While you’re ordering your kiln-dried logs here are some inexpensive inspirations to help you create the perfect seasonal atmosphere in your home.

 One of the quickest ways to introduce the new autumn season to your home is to use natural resources.